NickMichaels/patient-referral-app/README.md

 openssl rsa -in config/jwt/private.pem -pubout > config/jwt/public.pem
 ```

-8. Mod and run the AppFixtures file to create users, providers, practicioners and patients
+8. Mod and run the AppFixtures file to create users, s, practicioners and patients

     - In function createUsers, modify the `$user->setEmail(“your_email_here@example.com”)` and `$user->setPassword('your_hashed_pw_here')` to use your own dummy data. you can follow the instruction in the comments to hash your own password using a symfony command.